Address book

 delete or block the user

-set a notification that will be displayed when the user's status changes to Online.
+set a notification for changes in the user's status to .

-If a user has been added to your address book by your TrueConf Server administrator, you will not be able to delete or edit the user profile.
+If a user has been added to your address book by your administrator, you will not be able to delete or edit the user profile.

-To share a contact, click the Share contact button, select the recipient in the pop-up window, and confirm your choice by clicking the Share button.
-You can also do it in the group chat window with the help of the
+To share a contact, click the button, select the recipient in the window that opens, and confirm the sending with the button.
+You can also do this in the using the button.

 You can block any user via the context menu.